projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 ## Provision Certificates

-Create the Felix key and certificate signing request (CSR)
+Create the key Felix will use to authenticate with Typha and the certificate signing request (CSR)
 ```
 openssl req -newkey rsa:4096 \
            -keyout felix.key \